Azure/autorest.powershell/README.md

   create-commands:
     input: csnamer # brings the code-model-v2 with it.

+  # ensures that names/descriptions are properly set for powershell
+  psnamer:
+    input: create-commands # and the generated c# files

   # creates powershell cmdlets for high-level commands. (leverages llc# code)
   powershell:
-    input:
-      - create-commands # and the generated c# files
+    input: psnamer # and the generated c# files
-      - csnamer  # needs both the code model after the csnamer is done

   # generates c# files for http-operations
   llcsharp: